replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ## Install in an Air Gapped Environment

-To install in an air gapped environment:
+To install an application and the admin console in an air gapped environment:

 1. Download and extract the kURL air gap `.tar.gz` file.
 The air gap `.tar.gz` includes only the admin console components, which are required to install the application.
-1. Run the install.sh script:
+1. Run the `install.sh` script:

     ```bash
     curl -LO https://k8s.kurl.sh/bundle/FILENAME.tar.gz